 Step 4.
 After-profiling composition of all elements (for quantitative comparison)

 Susan Kerber of Material Interface has been actively involved with ASTM International on the development of a new stainless steel passivation standard.
 The new standard is currently undergoing round-robin testing.
 Please contact our office for additional information or for a quote.

-C. What is Rouge and how is it removed?
+What is Rouge and how is it removed?